shabiel/personal-website/articles/floss-weekly.rst

 separate one focused on open source.
 VistA community meetings are launched and held twice a year.

-The fourth thread is the start of VistA Office Project, sponsored by the US Department of Health and Human Services.
-President Bush (yes, no kidding!) issues executive order which sets in motion the creation of the CMS led VistA Office EHR project in collaboration with VA and IHS... btw DoD never joined the party "Within 90 days, the Secretary of Veterans Affairs and the Secretary of Defense shall jointly report on the approaches the Departments could take to work more actively with the private sector to make their health information systems available as an affordable option for providers in rural and medically
+The fourth thread is the start of VistA Office Project (VOE), sponsored by the US Department of Health and Human Services.
+President Bush (yes, no kidding!) issues executive order which sets in motion the creation of the CMS led VistA Office EHR project in collaboration with VA and IHS.
+By the way, DoD never joined the party.
+"Within 90 days, the Secretary of Veterans Affairs and the Secretary of Defense shall jointly report on the approaches the Departments could take to work more actively with the private sector to make their health information systems available as an affordable option for providers in rural and medically